-Strawberry Avocado Salsa recipe is a fresh, unique take on a classic tomato salsa.
-With a little spice, creamy avocado and sweet strawberries, it’s perfect with fish, poultry and of course, chips.Tomorrow is June 21st — the first official day of summer!
+Strawberry Avocado Salsa recipe is fantastic with chicken, fish and of course, chips!
+Sweet, spicy, fresh and fun, it’s ideal for summerTomorrow is June 21st — the first official day of summer!
 Yay!
 My two boys are very excited that school will be out soon.
 They know that more playtime and a slightly later bedtime will ensue.
 For me, the excitement is about a new season of culinary delights!

 There are dozens of foods summer brings — strawberries and avocados top the list.
 We’re fortunate that their seasons typically happen simultaneously — the two together are an excellent combination.
 And that’s exactly what I was thinking when the idea for a Strawberry Avocado Salsa recipe popped into my head.